-For the assignment of each New Portfolio, the Covered Bonds Guarantor shall pay the Seller an amount equal to the sum of the individual price of each Receivable and Security of all the Receivables or Securities in such New Portfolio, to be calculated in accordance with the provisions set forth under the Master Transfer Agreement.
+For each assignment of a Further Portfolio, the Covered Bond Guarantor shall pay the Seller an amount equal to the aggregate amount of all the Individual Purchase Prices of each Receivable and/or Security included in such Further Portfolio, to be calculated in accordance with the provisions set forth under the Master Transfer Agreement.

-The Receivables comprised in each New Portfolio shall comply with the General Criteria (if applicable in relation to the relevant issuance, the Specific Criteria) on the relevant Cut-off Date.
-Each Portfolio may be composed by Integration Assets provided that the total amount of such Integration Assets does not exceed the Integration Assets Limit.
+On the relevant Selection Date (i) the Receivables included in each Further Portfolio shall comply with the General Criteria (and, if applicable in relation to the relevant issuance, the Specific Criteria) and (ii) the Securities included in each Further Portfolio shall comply with the characteristics set out in the Master Transfer Agreement.
+The Portfolio may also include Integration Assets provided that the total amount of such Integration Assets does not exceed the Integration Assets Limit.

-The Further Assignments shall be aimed at:
+Each assignment of a Further Portfolio shall be aimed at:

-- (a) issuing further Covered Bonds funded by means of amounts drawn under the Subordinated Loan, (the Issuance Collateralisation Assignment); or - (b) investing principal Collections by means of purchasing further Public Assets using the principal collections received by the Covered Bonds Guarantor in relation to the Public Assets and Integration Assets which are part of the Portfolio and in accordance with the relevant Priorities of Payments (the Revolving Assignment); or - (c) complying with the Tests, and preventing the breach of the Tests, in accordance with the Portfolio Administration Agreement (the Integration Assignment), subject to the Integration Assets Limits.
+- (a) issuing further Covered Bonds, to be funded through the amounts made available under the Subordinated Loan Agreement (an Issuance Collateralisation Assignment); or - (b) purchasing additional Eligible Assets utilising the principal Collections received by the Covered Bond Guarantor with respect to the Eligible Assets which are part of the Portfolio in accordance with the Pre-Issuer Default Principal Priority of Payments (a Revolving Assignment of Eligible Assets); or - (c) purchasing additional Eligible Assets or Integration Assets, utilising the principal Collections received by the Covered Bond Guarantor with respect to the Integration Assets which are part of the Portfolio in accordance with the Pre-Issuer Default Principal Priority of Payments (a Revolving Assignment of Integration Assets and, together with the Revolving Assignments of Eligible Assets, Revolving Assignments); or - (d) complying with the Mandatory Tests, and preventing the breach of the Mandatory Tests, in accordance with the Portfolio Administration Agreement (an Integration Assignment), subject to the Integration Assets Limits.